COMPREDICT-GmbH/CanLogSyncServ/README.md

 > So if you receive something about a ipc_link, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
 > So there is absolutly no synchronizing mechanism needed to be implemented by the user of this tool.

-Now we can receive data about those ipc_links like this:
+Now we can subscribe to those ipc_links like this:
 ```
 int main (int argc, char *argv[])
 {